catalyst-cloud/catalystcloud-docs/source/load-balancer/_scripts/layer4-files/heat-example.rst

   <h3> Creating a load balancer using Heat </h3>

-Heat is the native Openstack orchestration tool and functions by reading a template file and creating the resources defined within.
+Heat is the native OpenStack orchestration tool and functions by reading a template file and creating the resources defined within.
 In the following example, we are going to use a template to create a loadbalancer which will look after two webserver instances on ports 80 and 443 (for both webservers).